Edward A. Pollard: Career

+He married Marie Antoinette Nathalie Dowell (née Granier) in March 1867.

-In 1867 Pollard wrote that the rebellion would re-open and be successful, but the realities of Congressional Reconstruction forced him to reconsider.
-Also, Republican political gains in late 1867 and the makeup of the Virginia Constitutional Convention of 1867–1868 after many ex-Confederates either could not vote or boycotted, led Pollard to believe that southern Democrats should not stand aside from politics in the upcoming 1868 election.
-He began to think of the Civil War as a constitutional contest rather than an ideological contest of opposing social systems, and began to support President Andrew Johnson as a defender of constitutional liberty.
-In similar tones, Pollard began speaking of pre-war states-rights advocates such as John C. Calhoun as Unionists who sought only their constitutional rights and not secession.
+The same year, Pollard wrote that the rebellion would reopen and be successful, but the realities of Congressional Reconstruction forced him to reconsider.
+Also, Republican political gains in late 1867 and the makeup of the Virginia Constitutional Convention of 1868 after many ex-Confederates either could not vote or boycotted led Pollard to believe that southern Democrats should not stand aside from politics in the upcoming 1868 election.
+Pollard began to think of the Civil War as a constitutional contest rather than an ideological contest of opposing social systems.
+Pollard began to support President Andrew Johnson as a defender of constitutional liberty.
+In similar tones, Pollard began speaking of pre-war states-rights advocates such as John C. Calhoun as Unionists who merely sought their constitutional rights, not secession.

 In 1868, Pollard advocated white supremacy (calling it both the "true cause of the war" and the "true hope of the South") during Reconstruction in The Lost Cause Regained, which was written as a Democratic campaign document.
-He otherwise wrote that Johnson's programs were right, and that secession was not a legal act.
-In this book, Pollard no longer supported former President Jefferson Davis, instead attacking him for being ineffective and ignorant, and a year later he wrote a scathing biography of Davis entitled The Life of Jefferson Davis.
-In that book he also criticized many other political and military leaders of the Confederacy.
-Pollard wrote that the southern way of life had contributed largely to the defeat.
-Biographer Jack Maddex Jr. believes that Pollard found it hard to navigate inconsistencies between his new-found pro-Union white supremacist position and a pro-Confederate position he also attempted to hold; after Pollard published his biography of Davis, the Confederacy ceased as a main topic in his writings.
+Pollard wrote that Johnson's programs were right and that secession was not legal.
+In this book, Pollard no longer supported Jefferson Davis, instead attacking him for being ineffective and ignorant, and a year later he wrote a scathing biography of Davis entitled The Life of Jefferson Davis.
+Pollard also criticized many other Confederate political and military leaders in that book.
+Pollard wrote that the Southern way of life had contributed largely to the defeat.
+Biographer Jack Maddex Jr. believes that Pollard found it hard to navigate inconsistencies between his new-found pro-Union white supremacist position and a pro-Confederate position he also attempted to hold; after Pollard published his biography of Davis, the Confederacy ceased as a central topic in his writings.

-Meanwhile, he also edited a weekly paper in Richmond, Virginia, from 1867 to 1869.
-Moreover, he conducted the Political Pamphlet there during the presidential campaign of 1868.
+Meanwhile, Pollard also edited a weekly paper in Richmond, Virginia, from 1867 to 1869.
+Moreover, Pollard conducted the Political Pamphlet there during the presidential campaign of 1868.

 Pollard's opinions continued to change.
-By the early 1870s, Pollard wrote in favor of northern capitalism and thrift, limited civil rights legislation, and black suffrage.
-He supported segregation, but opposed the Ku Klux Klan, and shortly before his death wrote that by 1860, slavery had "completed its historic mission and its continuance would have been an inexcusable oppression."
+By the early 1870s, Pollard wrote favoring northern capitalism and thrift, limited civil rights legislation, and black suffrage.
+Pollard supported segregation but opposed the Ku Klux Klan, and shortly before his death, wrote that by 1860, slavery had "completed its historic mission and its continuance would have been an inexcusable oppression."